 Learn how to draw a great looking Coffin with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Coffin drawing.

 What is a coffin?
 A coffin is a box or container in which the body of a deceased person is placed for burial or cremation.
 Coffins are also used to display the body at many funerals.